 Application form

 An application to register a prescription medicine for human use in South Africa must be accompanied by a completed application form3.
-The paper application form is available on the SAHPRA website 4.
-The application form must also be submitted with every response to an Authority recommendation and/or an application for amendment of the dossier, including PI amendments.
+The application form is available on the SAHPRA website 4.
+The application form must also be submitted with every response to an Authority recommendation and/or an application for a variation , including PI amendments.
 The footer of the document may not be changed.
-Section f) “Amendment history” has to be completed with each subsequent amendment.
+Section f) “Amendment history” has to be completed with each subsequent variation.

-In addition to the paper dossier, Module 1.2.1 should be submitted electronically on CD or DVD in MS Word format.
-A statement must be included in the letter of application to confirm that the CD/DVD is closed and the submission is checked with an up-to-date and state-of-the art virus checker: [name of the antivirus software and version of the virus checker] and is virus-free.
+A statement must be included in the letter of application to confirm that the submission is checked with an up-to-date and state-of-the art virus checker: [name of the antivirus software and version of the virus checker] and is virus-free.

 Note that the “Date of registration” is not applicable to “Old Medicines” (a medicine the registration of which has been applied for in terms of section 14 (3) of the Act).